ehtisham2005/Video_Unjumbler/README.md

 │

-├── input_video/ # Where you put the videos that need fixing
+├── input_video/ # place the input video here

-├── frames/ # Frames extracted from a jumbled video
+├── frames/ # Frames that are extracted from input video

-├── ordered_frames/ # Frames are in the correct order
+├── ordered_frames/ # Ordered frames are placed here

-├── output/ # Video after being reconstructed
+├── output/ # Output is given here

-├── main.py # Frame extraction code
+├── extract.py # Frame extraction code

-├── reorder.py # Frame reordering and video creating code
+├── reorder.py # Frames are ordered and stitched here

 └── README.md # This ​‍​‌‍​‍‌​‍​‌‍​‍‌file